After more blood pressure drug recalls, FDA warns about possible shortages

 Breaking News Emails

-Several generic valsartan products sold in the U.S. have been found to be contaminated with the chemical NDMA, which has the been known to cause cancer.
+Several generic valsartan products sold in the U.S. have been found to be contaminated with the chemical NDMA, which has linked to cancer.

 “Overall, the risk to individual patients remains very small, although this doesn't diminish the significance of this episode or our concerns,” FDA Commissioner Dr. Scott Gottlieb and Dr. Janet Woodcock, director of the Center for Drug Evaluation and Research, said in a statement released Friday.

 The most recent recall occurred Jan.
-18, when Prinston Pharmaceuticals announced a voluntary recall of one batch of irbesartan tablets and seven batches of irbesartan HCTZ tablets, a widely used blood pressure medication.
+18, when Prinston Pharmaceuticals announced a voluntary recall of one batch of irbesartan tablets and seven batches of irbesartan HCTZ tablets, a common blood pressure medication.

 Most of the identified batches were tainted with trace amounts of NDEA or NDMA, N-nitrosodimethylamine, which the FDA has classified as a “probable human carcinogen.”
-These environmental contaminants are known to be found in water and foods, including meats, dairy products and vegetables.
+These environmental contaminants are also found in water and foods, including meats, dairy products and vegetables.

 In the summer of 2018 the FDA warned the Chinese company Zhejiang Huahai Pharmaceutical Co. that some generic valsartan-containing medicines contained NDMA impurity and posed a potential safety concern.
 The FDA issued a warning letter to the company citing several manufacturing violations including impurity control and cross contamination from one manufacturing process line to another.